 Prospective PhD Students

-I will be reviewing PhD applications for admission in the coming years.
+I will be reviewing PhD applications for admission in the coming admission cycle.
 My current work focuses primarily on how individuals learn and perceive social norms.

 (article) (data & pre-registrations) (recorded talk)